iu2frl/iu2frl-civ/README.md

 Some sample commands are available in the `tests` folder.

 - `ic7300.py`: A simple test script that demonstrates how to use the library to communicate with the IC-7300 transceiver.
+- `ic706_mkii.py`: A simple test script that demonstrates how to use the library to communicate with the IC-706 MKII transceiver.
 - `fake.py`: A simple test script that fakes a connection to transceiver, used to validate builds.

 ## Project info